scroll-tech/scroll/coordinator/README.md

 manager.go calls rollers.go for roller management functions.
 In the process, rollers.go calls api.go for communications between rollers.go and manager.go. rollers.go also call clients.go to submit proof.

 manager.go uses either verifier.go or mock.go(for test purposes) to verify the proof submitted by rollers.
-If the proof is valid, manager.go will call api.go to update the state of the roller.
+After verification, manager.go will call roller.go to update the state of the roller, then return the result (whether the proof is successful) to the roller.